Dimitri-Enjelvin/DeezerApp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This project is for education purposes only, cannot be used elsewhere.

-_This is a test for an interview

 <p align="right">(<a href="#top">back to top</a>)</p>